skhatri/trino-by-example/README.md

 ```

 Great, we have come to the end of the example.
-We create a data lake setup with trino, hive, minio, superset and envoy-proxy.
-Feel free to raise issues or ask questions.
+We created a data lake setup with trino, hive, minio and then queried it using superset.
+We also added an envoy proxy layer on top for observability.
+Obviously it works on my local laptop :), but if for some reason, things do not on yours, please raise an issue or get in touch.